-"Planning is first and most critical stage of a design.
-It must be given a lot of thought, as the decisions on how to divide the space will affect your home from a functional and both aesthetic perspective."
+"Floor planning is the first and most critical stage of a design .The decisions on how to divide the space will affect your home from both a functional and aesthetic perspective."

-In the beginning of the design process the first thing I will need is to get to know you better and define your needs.
+At the beginning of the design process I will begin with getting to know you better and defining your needs.

-I believe that planning a house, no matter the size or the location, is a privilege: a golden opportunity to pause and examine your life while asking yourselves what brings me joy.
+I believe that planning a house, no matter the size or the location, is a privilege: a golden opportunity to pause and examine your life while asking yourself what brings you joy.
 What is comfortable in your current home?
-Au contraire, is there anything missing, which you would now like to embed in your new home?
+Is there anything missing, which you would now like to include in your new home?

 I will also request you to provide me with an accurate measurements and dimensions plan, if such a plan exists.
 Otherwise I will arrive at the property myself, to measure the space accurately.

 Based on the property’s measurements and the list of your requirements which we’ve defined together, I will plan a number of design plan versions for your home.
-You will be able to combine elements from the various versions, and I will plan further versions if necessary.
+You will be able to combine elements from the different plans, and I will plan further versions if necessary.
 There is no limit to the number of versions which we will examine.
-We will work until we solidify a furniture alignment plan which you are satisfied with.

 Once we have a perfect, final furniture alignment plan, we can now begin to translate the information in it to functional instructions for the contractors.
 In other words, we can make the working execution plans.

 We will begin by going over plan-related questions that arise.
 We will examine key terms such as: earthwork, concealed mixer valve, showerhead, wall faucet, etc. We will go over various lighting types such as: LEDs, halogen lights, spotlights.
 We’ll talk about central air conditioning versus split air conditioner system, etc. And many more questions, the answers to which we’ll determine together.